Dav5T/credit-risk-classification/README.md

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
+* Explain the purpose of the analysis.<br/>
-&ensp;The purpose of the analysis is to evaluate how accuarte the model is at predicting whether a borrower status is healthy or high-risk loan.
+*The purpose of the analysis is to evaluate how accuarte the model is at predicting whether a borrower status is healthy or high-risk loan.*
-* Explain what financial information the data was on, and what you needed to predict.
+* Explain what financial information the data was on, and what you needed to predict.<br/>
-&ensp; The financial is based off of historical lending activity from a peer-to-peer lending services company.
+*The financial is based off of historical lending activity from a peer-to-peer lending services company.
 Features include loan size, interest rate, debt to income, borrower's income, number of accounts, total debt.
-What we are trying to predict is the loan status: Healthy or High Risk.
+What we are trying to predict is the loan status: Healthy or High Risk.*
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).<br/>
-&ensp;Trying to predict 1's and 0's.
+*Trying to predict 1's and 0's.
 0 being healthy, 1 being high risk.
-Value counts lets us know the number of each class in the dataset before the the data set is split into testing and training.
+Value counts lets us know the number of each class in the dataset before the the data set is split into testing and training.*
-* Describe the stages of the machine learning process you went through as part of this analysis.
+* Describe the stages of the machine learning process you went through as part of this analysis.<br/>
-**1. Process:**
+**1. Process:**<br/>
-&ensp;Clean the data by sepearting the Features(X) from the Target (y).
+*Clean the data by sepearting the Features(X) from the Target (y).
 This was done byh dropping ['loan_status'] column and assigning it to why before doing so.
-Then split the data into training and testing dataset.
+Then split the data into training and testing dataset.*<br/>
-**2. Train:**
+**2. Train:**<br/>
-&ensp;Fit/train the model using the training X, y data **3.
-Validate:**
+*Fit/train the model using the training X, y data*<br/>
+**3. Validate:**<br/>
-&ensp;Validate by using the subset of data that is meant for testing **4.
-Predict:**
+  Validate by using the subset of data that is meant for testing* <br/>
+**4. Predict:**<br/>
-&ensp;Using the predict function, we use the y test data to show the prediction results
+*Using the predict function, we use the y test data to show the prediction results*
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).<br/>
-&ensp;I used the logistic regression method as the classification model to predict high-risk and healthy loan.
+*I used the logistic regression method as the classification model to predict high-risk and healthy loan.
 The prediction values are descrete and binary (1, 0).
 We also used Random Over Sampler Model for resampling as we could see that there was an imbalance between the 2 loans.
 There were 75036 healthy loan vs 2500 high-risk loan.
-Using RandomOverSample, it ended up adding more rows of high-risk loans to only the training data so that both loans have the exact same amount of rows.
+Using RandomOverSample, it ended up adding more rows of high-risk loans to only the training data so that both loans have the exact same amount of rows.*

 ## Results